Taylor Swift Calls The Coachella Trend We've All Seen Coming

 When we think "festival dressing," a very specific sort of getup comes to mind: Fringe, cutoffs, and flower crowns.
 But flower crown fatigue is already setting in halfway through the first fest of the season.
-Leave it to Taylor Swift to point out the next accessory you'll see everywhere while jostling for a spot closer to the stage (and that we've already embraced).
+Leave it to Taylor Swift to point out the next accessory you'll see everywhere while jostling for a spot closer to the stage.

 On Sunday, Swift shared a picture of her Coachella group (which included her brother Austin and model Martha Hunt) wearing what appeared to be their unofficial group uniform.
 Swift captioned the shot: "I feel like maybe chokers are the new flower crowns?"